 In the second of a three-part series on health care in America, Chautauqua explores innovations throughout the health care delivery experience, from lab bench science to patient care.

-Afternoon Theme: From Here to Hereafter: Looking Forward to Dying
+Afternoon Theme: From Here to Hereafter: Facing Destiny with Hope and Courage

 As one author expressed, avoiding thinking about death does not confer immortality.
 Death is inevitable and is, indeed, each person’s destiny.
 Recognizing mortality, often terrifying at first, can provide ultimate meaning for living when faced with acceptance and preparation.
 In this week we will face destiny with practicality, inspiration, and perhaps joy.